With the America's Cup gone completely multihull, catamarans are a hot topic in sailing circles

 This site is now more than 60 pages of Catalac information, and more than another 100 pages of Catamaran boat Advertisements. take your time and look around.
 The next logical web page might be.....Catalac Research Notes . ahhh never mind, go ahead and look at some boats for sale...(sailors call this 'boat porn').

-We are Rick and Linda, and we live in Florida.
-This is our boat, the S/V Catalpa
+My name is Rick and I live in Florida.
+This is my boat, the S/V Catalpa